New Student Information

-Step 2: Register for the Percussion Audition Night and Download Study Materials
+Step 2: Register for the Percussion Auditions and Prepare Study Materials

-After the percussion placement night, all students will need to go to Mr. Perez's website to sign-up for a placement night time and to download study materials for their percussion audition.
-These materials will include piano keyboard information, treble clef guides, and basic coordination exercises to work on for the audition.
+After the instrument tryouts, all students will be provided with percussion study materials and need to go to Mr. Perez's website to sign-up for a percussion audition time.
+The study materials include piano keyboard information, treble clef guides, and basic coordination exercises to work on for the audition.

-Student's will be assessed by Mr. Perez, Mrs. Hollenbeck (Preston Middle School).
+Student's will be assessed by Mr. Perez, Mrs. Hollenbeck (Preston Middle School) individually.
 Students will be tested in the following areas: